 Duplicate content caused by pagination still depends on how a website lays out information.
 However, it is almost unavoidable not to have identical content since some elements displayed are actually the same.

 Take E-Commerce websites as an example.
 This type of website normally practices pagination because of the wide range of products it offers to its potential customers.
+This is mostly evident with real estate websites that offer multiple properties in specific locations.
 The identical title keys and Meta descriptions tend to propagate the span of the paginated content.
 This causes confusion to the Google bots when they need to show results for certain search queries which relate to your website’s content.

 The more paginated your content is, the less link juice (or Page Rank) it gets.
 Which means it’s more difficult it is to be crawled and indexed.
 So how do you deal with this?
 It’s actually quite simple and there are several ways to solve it.